 First look: Central Element unveils second Neutral Bay apartment project

-Fresh off completing Pienza Neutral Bay, developer Central Element is preparing its next move in the coveted Lower North Shore suburb.
+Fresh off completing Pienza Neutral Bay, developer Central Element(CE) is preparing its next move in the tightly held Lower North Shore suburb.

 Central Element (CE) has lodged plans for an eight-storey apartment building at 54–64 Barry Street, a 1,659 sqm site just south of Military Road and the Neutral Bay town centre.
+The site was strategically acquired last year following the introduction of the NSW Low and Mid-Rise Housing Reforms and is positioned on a quiet, tree-lined street within walking distance of Neutral Bay village, the Neutral Bay Club, and key public transport links.

 The $52 million development will involve the demolition of four detached homes across four lots to deliver 45 apartments, including eight affordable housing units to be managed by Bridge Housing.
 The mix will comprise six one-bedroom apartments, 24 two-beds, and 15 three-beds.
 The apartments will sit above three basement levels with 62 car parking spaces and 50 bicycle spaces.

-“The building has been designed with a lower four-storey element and with building materials commensurate with the character of the area,” Beam Planning noted in its submission to the North Sydney Council.
+“The building has been designed with a lower four-storey element and with building materials commensurate with the character of the area,” Beam Planning noted in its submission to North Sydney Council.

 Joel Robinson